Joseeelv/Joseeelv.github.io/_posts/2024-08-02-AgentSudo.md

 # Task 2: Enumerate

-This taks is about gathering important information from the machine.
+This task is about gathering important information from the machine.

 To do this, we will first perform a scan of the machine`s ports in order to see which ones are open and which protocols are using them (very important later on).